pelson/pelson.github.io/content/field_notes/cf_units_tex.md

 ### Motivation

 The cf-units implementation goes out of its way to ensure common Earth Sciences units are preserved as much as possible when interfacing with UDUNITS-2.
-For example, specific humidity is the density of water vapor (kg/m3) divided by the density of all air, and [is commonly expressed in "grams per killogram"](https://www.e-education.psu.edu/meteo300/node/519).
-It seems that expressing the unit as "grams per killogram" rather than a dimensionless unit helps to avoid doubt about whether the quantity is a mass ratio [or a volume ratio](https://earthscience.stackexchange.com/questions/5033), and so I've had a number of people state that expressing the unit as "g/kg" is prefered.
+For example, specific humidity is the density of water vapour (kg/m3) divided by the density of all air, and [is commonly expressed in "grams per kilogram"](https://www.e-education.psu.edu/meteo300/node/519).
+It seems that expressing the unit as "grams per kilogram" rather than a dimensionless unit helps to avoid doubt about whether the quantity is a mass ratio [or a volume ratio](https://earthscience.stackexchange.com/questions/5033), and so I've had a number of people state that expressing the unit as "g/kg" is preferred.

 Unfortunately, when *parsing* the unit "g km-1" UDUNITS-2 does the reasonable thing of simplifying it to its dimensionless form.
 There is no way for UDUNITS-2 to hold on to this information - the [parsing is tightly bound to the units-system in operation](https://github.com/Unidata/UDUNITS-2/issues/81).
 In order to turn "g/kg" into a TeX representation, we will therefore first need to parse the string ourselves.